-Our mission; Our vision
+Our Mission, Our Vision

-Casa Paoli, the place where the dramatic tenor Antonio Paoli and his family were born and lived, is a center for research and study of Puerto Rican culture located in the southwestern region of the country.
-It is the property and headquarters of the Center for Folkloric Research of Puerto Rico, Inc. founded in 1976 as a non-profit institution and registered with the Department of State since 1980.
+Casa Paoli, the house where the dramatic tenor Antonio Paoli and his siblings were born and lived is located in southwestern Puerto Rico.
+It is the property and headquarters of the Puerto Rican Folklore Research Center, Inc. (CIFPR) founded in 1976 as a non-profit institution and registered with the State Department in 1980.

 During the spring of 1983, the Center began an inventory and investigation of the old urban center of Ponce.
-As a result of this preliminary interdisciplinary study, the place where “the King of Tenors and the Tenor of Kings”, Antonio Paoli (1871-1946), was born and lived.
+As a result of this preliminary interdisciplinary study, the place where “the King of Tenors and the Tenor of Kings,” Antonio Paoli (1871-1946), was born and lived.

 Casa Paoli is an example of the effort made by the Government of Puerto Rico—together with voluntary non-profit institutions—to keep alive the expressions that define us as a people.